royerlab/aydin/docs/source/index.rst

 `API <https://royerlab.github.io/aydin/api/introduction.html>`_ for
 custom coding and integration into other packages.

-Our GitHub repository can be found `here <https://github.com/royerlab/aydin>`_.
+Our source code repository can be found `on GitHub <https://github.com/royerlab/aydin>`_.
 You can `open issues <https://github.com/royerlab/aydin/issues>`_ to communicate bug reports and feature requests and find `our releases <https://github.com/royerlab/aydin/releases>`_.